borkdominik/bigUML/docs/Questions.md

 If you get this or a similar exception after you restart a server, then that means (most of the time) that Eclipse failed to build correctly.
 Triggering a `Clean` (`Project > Clean`) should fix the exception.
 It is recommended to bind the `Clean` task to a shortcut.

+> Eclipse shows that my code is invalid, but that is not the case?

+Execute the `Clean` task (see question before)

 ## Client

 > VSCode can not find the dependencies anymore after building/watching - VSCode says that the dependency does not exist but it does